pratil/DSA/README.md

 ## About the repository

-This is a collection of all the Data Structures & Algorithms that are taught in the above mentioned courses.
-I have tried to practice all the things that are taught, and then I have tried to compile all of it in a documented manner.
-I learned so many things even though I was familiar with the concepts but this course helped me think different.
-This course also helped me to understand the use of all the data structures and algorithms with the help of real life examples.
+This is a collection of all the Data Structures & Algorithms that are taught in the above-mentioned courses.
+I have tried to practice all the things that are taught, and then I have tried to compile all of them in a documented manner.
+I learned so many things even though I was familiar with the concepts but this course helped me think differently.
+This course also helped me to understand the use of all the data structures and algorithms with the help of real-life examples.

 ## Contents